Linden Inn Project

 2. What spurred this Project?

-The City’s visioning document entitled Vision 20/20 recommended the City pursue replacement of the Southern Pacific Railroad building historically located on what is now Parking Lot #3.
-This two-story building was razed in the late 1960s.
+A two-story Southern Pacific Railroad building, which was razed in the late 1960s, was formerly located on what is now Parking Lot #3.
 The interest in pursuing a replacement building was spurred by additional land acquisitions by the City along the railroad corridor in 2012 and 2013, which prompted a desire to study and consider options for landscaping and beatification, pedestrian amenities, parking, tourist accommodation, and public park improvements on these City-owned parcels.
-The City Council and staff work plan workshop held in January 2015 included a presentation of an initiative to further analyze potential improvements to this area, including an inn and restaurant at the Project Site, which the Council approved as part of the work plan and directed staff to pursue.
+The City Council and staff work plan workshop held in January 2015 included a presentation of an initiative to further analyze potential improvements to this area, including an inn and restaurant at the site, which the Council approved as part of the work plan and directed staff to pursue.

 3. How did the City select 499 Linden Managers, LLC as the developer for the Project?

 From there, the City and The Theimer Group entered into an Exclusive Negotiation Agreement (ENA), which was approved by the City Council on June 24, 2019.
-Consistent with the terms of the ENA, the Theimer Group amended its name to 499 Linden Managers, LLC (Developer).
-Following this name change, the City entered into a Lease Development and Disposition Agreement (LDDA) with the Developer in 2021, which is still in effect today.
-Details of the City’s consideration and approval of the LDDA are available at on the Surfliner Inn Project – City of Carpinteria website.
+Consistent with the terms of the ENA, The Theimer Group assigned its interest to 499 Linden Managers, LLC (Developer), a legal entity comprised of the same majority beneficial interest owners as The Theimer Group.
+Following this assignment, the City entered into a Lease Development and Disposition Agreement (LDDA) with the Developer in 2021, which is still in effect today.
+Details of the City’s consideration and approval of the LDDA are available on the Surfliner Inn Project – City of Carpinteria website.

 The LDDA imposes certain conditions on the Developer, including following the City’s standard development review process (e.g., review by the Architectural Review Board (ARB) and Planning Commission).
 If and when the conditions are met, the Developer and City will execute a ground lease (which has already been negotiated and is attached to the LDDA as an exhibit).
 Under the terms of this ground lease, the Developer would then construct and operate the Project.